An Investigation of the (In)effectiveness of Counterfactually Augmented Data: Related Work

 \section{Related Work}

-\paragraph{Label-Perserving Data Augmentation:} A common strategy to build more robust models is to augment existing datasets with examples similar to those from the target distribution. \citet{min2020augmentation} improve robust accuracy on NLI by augmenting syntactically-rich examples. \citet{Jia2016DataRF,Andreas2020GoodEnoughCD} recombine examples to achieve better compositional generalization.
-There has also been a recent body of work using task-agnostic data augmentation by paraphrasing \cite{Wei2019EDAED}, back-translation \cite{Sennrich2016ImprovingNM} and masked language models \cite{ng-etal-2020-ssmba}.
-The main difference between these works and CAD, is that the minimal edits in these works are label-preserving whereas they are label-flipping in CAD---the former prevents models from being over-sensitive and the latter alleviate under-sensitivity to perturbations.
+\paragraph{Label-Preserving Data Augmentation.} A common strategy to build more robust models is to augment existing datasets with examples similar to those from the target distribution. \citet{min2020augmentation} improve accuracy on HANS challenge set~\citep{mccoy-etal-2019-right} by augmenting syntactically-rich examples. \citet{jia-liang-2016-data} and \citet{Andreas2020GoodEnoughCD} recombine examples to achieve better compositional generalization.
+There has also been a recent body of work using task-agnostic data augmentation by paraphrasing \cite{Wei2019EDAED}, back-translation \cite{sennrich-etal-2016-improving} and masked language models \cite{ng-etal-2020-ssmba}.
+The main difference between these works and CAD is that the edits in these works are label-preserving whereas they are label-flipping in CAD---the former prevents models from being over-sensitive and the latter alleviates under-sensitivity to perturbations.